ryoung3/SocialChat/README.md

 # SocialChat
-A basic chat app built using Java
+A basic chat app built using Java.